Conducted by Eolake Stobblehouse

 Steven K. Roberts is famous for being the computer geek (sorry, genius) on a bicycle.
-In the eighties and nineties he traveled America on three heavily computerized and communicating bicycles, culminating in the technically impressive BEHEMOTH (Big Electronic Human-Energized Machine… Only Too Heavy).
+In the eighties and nineties he travelled America on three heavily computerized and communicating bicycles, culminating in the technically impressive BEHEMOTH (Big Electronic Human-Energized Machine Only Too Heavy).

 After that Steven went after the obvious goal of computing and communicating on inland and nearland waters, building the one-person floating micro-technology wonder: the Microship.

-Do read A Day In The Life Of A Technomad; it reads like science fiction, but it is real.
-(NOTE: this story will be added to the archives and linked soon)
+Do read A Day In The Life Of A Technomad. it reads like science fiction, but it is real.

 Macintosh machines and other technological wonders transform The Wild into The Wild And Connected.
 (Most of the Mac talk is in the second half of this interview, but don’t miss the other cool stuff.)